 * Click here for rating key

 Acme Oyster House Restaurant Review: Acme Oyster House’s suburban location in Metairie is bigger, a bit more colorful and every bit as loud and fun as the original.
 You can’t miss the neon sign that says “Waitress available sometimes.”
 Black-and-white checkered tablecloths and colorful lighting fixtures combine to create the whimsical atmosphere.
 Located near a busy shopping district, the place provides an oasis after a full day of fighting the crowds.
-Gumbo or red beans are served in a bread bowl, known here as the “Poopa,” a house specialty.
+Gumbo or red beans are served in a bread bowl, known here as the Poopa, a house specialty.
 Acme also serves one of the most generously portioned fried seafood platters in the city.
-For a hearty appetite, try the Peace Maker, a combination of fried oysters and fried shrimp on French bread; it was originally known as La Mediatrice, because nineteenth-century New Orleans husbands took it home to smooth things over with their wives after a night on the town.
+For a hearty appetite, try the Peace Maker, a combination of fried oysters and fried shrimp on French bread; it was originally known as La Mediatrice, because 19th-century New Orleans husbands took it home to smooth things over with their wives after a night on the town.
 Finish your meal with Max’s Bananas Foster Cheesecake or a good old-fashioned root beer float.
 Locally produced suds, such as Abita, make the best quaffs with the food.
 Also located at 724 Iberville St., New Orleans, 504-522-5973; and 1202 N. Hwy.
 190, Covington, 985-246-6155.